 This will, by necessity, require of the taster to disregard – or at least consciously reflect on – the inherent emotional response of the experience, as this is deeply personal and cannot be reliably translated for others.

-“Tobacco, given its natural state, can brew in the box or in a conditioned place.
-Even after being harvested it can change its molecular structure until decay: this can happen even when temperature and URL are taken into account.
-So, given time, the cigar gets ripe but at the same time the nicotinic charge and the essential oils can weaken.”
+“Tobacco, given its natural state, can ferment in the box or in a conditioned place.
+Even after being harvested it can change its molecular structure until decay: this can happen even when temperature and URL are taken into account.”

 On the subject of the variability through storage and aging, we are talking about a deeply beloved niche that is unique to a very small group of connoisseurs who find added enjoyment and value in this aspect.
 These are, by definition, NOT the consumers who seek guidance or advice and understanding through other people’s evaluations.
 Sensory science could provide a snapshot of even this elusive pursuit by assessing vintage cigars, or even doing consecutive tastings of the “same” vitola/marca over a span of production years.
 However, these would have become so variable that the experience could not be reproduced.
 In that same vein, most readers of a “100 point” rating for one vintage cigar will hopefully assume that a cigar of the same age will/may not provide that very same, sublime experience.